FarronF/limerick-council-meetings/meetings/2022/05/23-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th March 2022.md

 the Council’s responsibility.
 It is expected that these properties will be

-completed and ready for allocation within a 9-10 month timeframe.--- 18
+completed and ready for allocation within a 9-10 month timeframe.
+---
+18

 In addition to the above, the Housing Construction and Maintenance Section